avatao/avatao-blog/_posts/2017-4-6-Learn-to-build-secure-software.md

 The `id_check` function returns 0 if the input ID is correct, and any non-0 value otherwise.
 To achieve this, it first compares the length of these IDs, then simply puts each character into upper case and calculates the distance between those characters.
-Semantically, the functionality seems to be correct, however, from the perspective of security, it is not good.
+Semantically, the functionality seems to be correct, however, from the perspective of security it is not good.

 ``` c